myuusubi/SteamDew/README.md

 #### Future Ideas

-- In `SteamDewNetUtils.cs`, it would be preferrable for us to use Steam's method to allocate messages.
-Currently, we are allocating memory ourself, and then free it after we are done sending a message.
-However, this requires two copies: first we copy from OutgoingMessage's byte buffer into unmanaged memory, then the Steam send method will allocate its own buffer and copy our unmanaged memory into its buffer.
-The performance & memory impact is probably negligible, but is is a part that could be improved.
+- We started experiencing crashes with SteamDew when the save files for Stardew had gotten so large that it could not fit in the network buffer used by Steam's Networking Sockets.
+We introduced LZ4 compression to mitigate this problem, and we also increased the size of the network buffer as well.
+Though Stardew didn't crash when using the original Galaxy-based netcode, it likely only worked since Galaxy's P2P networking has a bigger network buffer by default.
+There is a high chance that it would also fail with enough players and a large enough save file (such as from year 3).
+Our compression solution only fixes the symptom, but the robust solution would be to rework the way Stardew Valley sends the save files.
 - It should be possible to instantiate a `GalaxyNetClient`/`GalaxyNetServer` in the `SteamDewNetHelper` as well.
 We may need to patch `GalaxyNetSocket` so that it does not interfere with our Steam sockets, and to also to add extra data for the Galaxy lobby which instructs SteamDew clients to connect using Steam.
-- In theory, cross-platform play could be done entirely using Steam Networking Sockets, using Steam's open-source GameNetworkingSockets library.
-We could use Galaxy's P2P messaging as a custom signaling client.
+- In theory, cross-platform play could be done entirely using Steam Networking Sockets, using Valve's open-source GameNetworkingSockets library.
+We could use Galaxy's P2P messaging as a custom signaling client, and use the Valve network library for the actual game.
+This requires a bigger rewrite, and more platform specific code; it is beyond the scope of what we can easily do without support from ConcernedApe.